Avolicious/avolicious.github.io/content/about/index.md

 Outside of this chaos, I’m a casual gamer, part-time problem solver and full-time enthusiast for making things work (even if I have no idea why they do).

-Welcome to my corner of the internet—where everything mostly works.
+Welcome to my corner of the internet — where everything mostly works.